antonfirsov/docs/2017/06-Jun/pgo/pgo.md

 ## Conclusion

 .NET Core 2.0 is an important performance release of [an already very fast platform](https://www.techempower.com/benchmarks/#section=data-r14&hw=ph&test=plaintext).
-We're committed to continuing on that trend, and make .NET the fastest general purpose development environment.
+We're committed to continuing on that trend, and to making .NET the fastest general purpose development environment.
 PGO is an integral part of this, and an important tool that is going to significantly improve the performance of your .NET Core applications.